-Fascinated by the solidary task we had been developing in Africa, Ochen honoured us as Ambassadors of the challenge he is promoting inside the United Nations through his association called Peace, Justice and Security Foundation.
-This foundation works to promote peace and social inclusion for a sustainable development, making it possible to get access to justice and to build up inclusive and responsible institutions which can be effective at any level.
+Fascinated by the solidary work we had been developing in Africa, Ochen honoured us by declaring usambassadors of the challenge that he is promoting inside the United Nations through his association called Peace, Justice and Security Foundation.
+This foundation is in charge of promoting peace and social inclusion forsustainable development, making it possible to gain access to justice and to build inclusive and responsible institutions thatare effective at all levels.

-The moving moment took place when we gave our fellow players and managers some roses and some books, as the match was going to be played on 23rd of April, Sant Jordi’s Day, one of the most important days in the Catalan calendar.
-We were unlikely to forget one of the most beautiful traditions from our country, not even being thousands of kilometres away from home.
-That is how we came up with the idea of handing in some roses and books to show some of our Catalan traditional culture.
+The memorable moment was when we gave our fellow players and managers some roses and books, as the match was to be played on 23rd of April, Sant George’s Day.
+We did not want to forget one of our country’smost beautiful traditions, bearing in mind that we were thousands of kilometres away from home.
+For this reason, we thought that it would be a good idea to express traditional Catalan culture through a symbolic act of handing over roses and books.

-We were beaten by Kampala Capital City Authority FC, but we utterly enjoyed the experience.
+The match ended with a victory for Kampala Capital City Authority FC, but we thoroughly enjoyed the experience.

-This was a record trip!
-Our expeditions to Africa are becoming more and more well-known.
-As a result, people from the whole Vallès region are throwing themselves into the initiative.
-Thanks to the selfless cooperation of many people and companies, we were able to fly to one of the poorest countries in the world with 600 kilos of sport and school equipment and more than €1,500.
+This was a record-breaking trip!
+Our expeditions to Africa are becoming increasingly well-known.
+As a result, the Vallès region is throwing itself into the initiative.
+Thanks to the generous support of many people and businesses, we were able to fly to one of the poorest countries in the world with 600 kilos of sports and school equipment and more than €1,500.

-Part of the sport products were given to the Kampala Capital City Authority FC youth academy to help their young promises to have a better formation.
+Part of the sports equipment was given to the Kampala Capital City Authority FC youth academy for training their promising young players.

 The rest was given to two schools in the country.
-One of them takes care of deaf-mute children, where we learnt some of their sign language.
-The other one was an orphanage, where we were welcomed by the Ugandan National Anthem sang a capella.
-We played with the kids in both institutions, we were toured around the facilities and we shared great moments with all of them.
+One of them is for deaf and mute children, where they learn sign language.
+The other one is a school for orphans, where we were welcomed by an acapella singing of the Ugandan national anthem.
+We played with the children in both schools, were shown around its facilities and we shared some great moments with all of them.

-What must be especially mentioned is our visit to the NGO Petits Detalls, a non-profit association that promotes humanitarian aid and international cooperation in Uganda.
-With them, we visited one of the two huge projects held by its founder, Quico Germain, aged only 20: Mupenzi.
-Mupenzi is an orphanage sheltering 40 children from 3 years old, who used to live under subhuman conditions, and who nowadays, thanks to many people’s help and hard work, can enjoy a worthy and fair life.
-They get an education, they get fed, they have medical assistance and, the most important of all, they will be able to decide what their future will be.
+Special mention should be made of our visit to the NGO Petits Detalls, a non-profit association that promotes humanitarian aid projects and international cooperation in Uganda.
+With them, we visited one of the two major projects that are being carried out by its founder, Quico Germain, who is only 20 years old: Mupenzi, an orphanage that is home to 40 children agedthree and over, who used to live in conditions that were unfit for people, and who nowadays, thanks to the help and hard work of everybody, can enjoy a worthy and fair life.
+They receive an education, are fed, receive medical care and, most importantly, they will be able to decide their own future.